 Fishermen are taken out on the Kanektok in pairs with a guide on an 18 foot, jet-powered skiff each morning.
-The angler should not be surprised at landing over twenty fish in a day and will get used to having sore arms at dinnertime.
-Heading downriver from Alaska West is the larger water, fishing for salmon who are tide bright and sea-liced fresh from the sea on the long gravel bars.
-Cast to the king salmon who are holding back before their long journey back up the river to spawn, or try to tempt one of the enormous rainbow trout who like to lie in the deeper channels.
-Upriver from the Alaska West the river makes a transition to smaller water with side channels and tributaries.
+The angler should not be surprised to be landing over 20 fish a day.
+Heading downriver from Alaska West is the larger water, fishing tide bright, sea-liced salmon on the long gravel bars.
+Cast to the king salmon holding back before their long journey back up the river to spawn, or try to tempt one of the enormous rainbow trout which like to lie in the deeper channels.
+Upriver from Alaska West the river makes a transition to smaller water with side channels and tributaries.
 These channels allow the fisherman to hike up and fly fish for rainbows, targeting salmon in smaller water and making day long drifts.

-On the Kanektok River, the fishing varies throughout the season; early June is prime time fishing for King Salmon, mid-season offers the fisherman an excellent chance for a grand slam (all five salmon species) and later in the season fly fishing for trout.
-The rainbows, dollies and grayling are always present in the river and make for excellent fishing throughout the season.
-An extended run of sockeye, chums and pinks guarantees the fly fisherman will always be busy!
+Fishing on the Kanektok River varies throughout the season; early June is prime time for king salmon, mid-season offers the fisherman an excellent chance for a grand slam (all five salmon species) and later in the season, fly fishing for trout is good.
+The rainbows, dollies and grayling are always present and make for excellent fishing throughout the season.
+An extended run of sockeye, chums and pinks guarantees the fly fisherman will always be busy.

 Luxury Tents Await